 Students with disabilities who require alternate access to printed material may receive their textbooks in an alternate format.
 Eligibility for this accommodation is determined on an individualized basis, and students must demonstrate a substantial disability, which requires alternate materials.

 In order to ensure that your textbooks are available at the beginning of each semester, all textbook requests must be submitted to Accessible Book Creations (ABC) no later than eight weeks prior to the start of the semester/term.
 Failure to do so will prevent you from receiving your alternative format textbooks on time, thereby placing you at a disadvantage to your peers.
 You are responsible for obtaining your textbook information as soon as you register for classes.
-If you require assistance in obtaining this information, you may contact the ABC Coordinator by calling 801-422-4365 or through e-mail at email@example.com.
+If you require assistance in obtaining this information, you may contact the UAC Front Desk at 801-422-2767 or through e-mail at firstname.lastname@example.org.
 Requests will be processed in order of the date they were received.

 Important: approximately 6-8 weeks notice is required for us to process your requests.
 Late requests will result in a delay in providing you with your materials.
 The ABC will make reasonable best effort to provide materials as promptly as possible, and in the format requested by the students.
 However, consideration will be given to the most expedient manner to obtain materials.

-Proof of purchase (preferably store receipts) for all books requested must be provided before your alternative format books can be made available to you, and you must complete an accompanying Proof of Purchase form.
+Proof of purchase (preferably store receipts) for all books requested must be provided before the ABCs will start working on your books.
+Proof of purchase is submitted through booktracker.byu.edu.
 If you purchase materials privately, please have the individual draft and sign a receipt containing the book title and purchase price.
-Failure to provide proof of purchase (including the Proof of Purchase form) will prevent you from receiving your alternative format textbooks.
+Failure to provide proof of purchase will prevent you from receiving your alternative format textbooks.
 This is pursuant to copyright law.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While consideration will be given to the specific format requested by the student, if another suitable format is available, that format may be granted.